Roll out the red carpet and create your own Hollywood using these red carpet theme party ideas! You’ll throw a VIP party that no one will ever forget!

 I put a table in front of the tablecloths, then covered that with another black tablecloth and pulled some of the gold fringe over the table.
 I used shiny things from around the house to hold all the swag.

-My ice bucket collection came in pretty handy – two of those held the play microphones (tutorial coming!)
-I made for the kids.
+My ice bucket collection came in pretty handy – two of those held the play microphones I made for the kids.
+Tutorial for the DIY kids microphone is here!
 I used a small acrylic vase to hold play pearl necklaces.

 Even the marble cheese board got in on the action!
 It held top hats and bow ties.
 All the swag doubled as party favors for the kids as well.